jenkinsci/pipeline-model-definition-plugin/SYNTAX.md

 ```

 ### stages
-* *Description*: A sequence of one or more Pipeline `stage`s, each of which consist of a sequence of steps.
+* *Description*: A sequence of one or more Pipeline `stage`s, each of which consists of a sequence of steps.
 * *Required*: Yes
 * *Allowed In*: Top-level `pipeline` closure only.
 * *Parameters*: None